Skip to main content

 make_it_quack(StealthCow())

-This isn't too bad with only two classes.
-But the more classes you want to support, the less practical this approach is.
+This isn't too bad with only two types.
+But the more types you want to support, the less practical this approach is.

 You might notice that the Mojo versions of make_it_quack() don't include the try/except statement.
 We don't need it because Mojo's static type checking ensures that you can only pass instances of Duck or StealthCow into the make_it_quack()function.